Przemysł II: Reconciliation with Bolesław the Pious

-Przemysł II was able to end the dispute between Leszek and Ziemomysł with their local nobility definitively.
-The Duke of Inowrocław had to agree to two conditions: firstly, in his court all the noble families would be well tolerated and respected, and secondly, he had put a distance from his German advisors.
-In addition Ziemomysł also have to accept the surrender of the towns of Kruszwica and Radziejów to Bolesław the Pious and Wyszogród to Duke Mestwin II of Pomerelia.
+Przemysł II was able to end the dispute between Leszek and Ziemomysł with the local nobility definitively.
+The Duke of Inowrocław had to agree to two conditions: firstly, in his court, all the noble families would be well tolerated and respected, and secondly, he would put a distance from his German advisors.
+In addition, Ziemomysł also had to accept the surrender of the towns of Kruszwica and Radziejów to Bolesław the Pious and Wyszogród to Duke Mestwin II of Pomerelia.
 The friendly relations between Przemysł II and the Kuyavia Dukes proved to be durable and survived to the end of his reign.
 (Note: Not taking into account the later tense relations between Przemysł II and Władysław I the Elbow-high during his brief reign in Kraków.
-The friendly relations with the descendants of Casimir I of Kuyavia with the Greater Poland ruler was reflected, as some historians believed in the name chosen to Ziemomysł's second son, Przemysł, during his exile in Ląd.
+The friendly relations with the descendants of Casimir I of Kuyavia with the Greater Poland ruler were reflected, as some historians believed in the name chosen to Ziemomysł's second son, Przemysł, during his exile in Ląd.
 S. Sroka: Przemysł II, [in:] Piastowie.
 Leksykon biograficzny, Kraków 1999, p.
 223.)
 The expedition against Brandenburg in 1278 was the last important event in Bolesław the Pious' life.
-"Maximus trumphator de Teutonicis" (in: The highest winner on the Germans (Note: Described in this was by the Rocznik kaliski.
+"Maximus trumphator de Teutonicis" (in: The highest winner on the Germans, (Note: Described in this was by the Rocznik kaliski.
 See.
 B. Nowacki: Przemysł II książę wielkopolski, król Polski 1257–1295, Poznań 1995, p.
-79.)), died on 13 or 14 April 1279 in Kalisz.
+79.)) died on 13 or 14 April 1279 in Kalisz.
 Without male heirs, shortly before his death he declared his nephew his only and legitimate heir and urged him to take care of his wife Jolenta-Helena and his two underage daughters, Hedwig and Anna.

 Duke of Greater Poland (1279–1290)

-Przemysł II allows to locate cities Gostyń and Brzezie on Magdeburg rights, a document from 1278.
+Przemysł II allows the location of cities Gostyń and Brzezie on Magdeburg rights, a document from 1278.

 Acquisition of Greater Poland

 The inheritance of Greater Poland by Przemysł II went peacefully.
-The union proved to be durable, and with the exception of its borders with the Duchy of Wrocław, survived throughout his reign.
+The union proved to be durable, and with the exception of its borders with the Duchy of Wrocław, it survived throughout his reign.
 However, despite the personal unification of the territory, the division between Kalisz and Gniezno persisted almost to the end of the 18th century.
 Later, in times of Casimir III the Great, there was also a visible division between the old voivodeships of Poznań and Kalisz.